jcgatica-dlh/OneRepMax/README.md

 for that day, as an attempt to clean up the graph.

-Also, although the design mock shows "Month/Day" and "Day" labels on the X axis, if the workout data spans more than three months, I adjust the X axis to report "Year/Month" and "Month" days.
+Also, although the design mock shows "Month/Day" and "Day" labels on the X axis, if the workout data spans more than three months, the X axis labels will be "Year/Month" and "Month".
-If it spans less than 3 months, I leave it at "Month/Day" and "Day"
+If the data spans less than 3 months, the labels remain at "Month/Day" and "Day".